BuildOnViction/docs/docs/masternode/tmn.md

 A TomoChain full node uses an account to be uniquely identified and to receive transaction fee.

 !!! note "Important note:"
     We advise for security measures to use a fresh new account for your masternode.
     This is not the account who will receive the rewards.
     The rewards are sent to the account who will make the 50k TOMO initial deposit.

+`--api`: Expose RPC and websocket on ports `8545` and `8546`.

+!!! note "Important note:"
+    Those ports should not be accessible directly from the internet.
+    Please setup firewalling accordingly if you need to access them localy.
+    Use a reverse proxy if you want to expose them to the outside.

 It could look like this:
 ```